 Program Details

-Practitioners also work with individuals in their homes, community centers, work settings, day treatment centers, rehabilitation hospitals, skilled nursing facilities and/or continuing care communities.
-In these settings, practitioners may support people who have difficulty performing the “occupations” of life.
+Practitioners also work with individuals in their homes, community centers, rehabilitation hospitals, and nursing homes.
+In these settings, they may support people with traumatic injuries, strokes, Alzheimer’s disease, or mental health problems.

 Wage information is available from the Minnesota Department of Education and the Minnesota Department of Employment and Economic Development.